SPKuja/bedrock-server/README.md

         --restart=always\
         spkuja/bedrock-server

-If the server file is out of date, send and email to minecraft@glaciergaming.com and I'll make sure it gets updated!
+If the server file is out of date, let me know in discord https://discord.gg/SsdncjvQVj and I'll make sure it gets updated!

 Since version 1.16.230 "whitelist.json" has been renamed to "allowlist.json" - if upgrading from an older version you may need to update your configuration